 Prior to his leadership role in Brisbane, Aaron was the Chief Executive Officer for Gold Coast Institute of TAFE, and Director VET at Charles Darwin University.
 On three separate occasions, Aaron has led an Institution within a jurisdiction to be recognised as Training Provider of the Year at the Australian National Training Awards.

 With a passion for delivering strong student outcomes, cutting edge training and world class teaching, Aaron has a wealth of strategic leadership experience in the education sector.
 He is a passionate advocate for the training system to recognise industry as its primary customer and placing industry needs at the centre of training activity.

 Aaron is also recognised internationally for his leadership and strategic thinking and was the Vice President of the Post-Secondary International Network of VET Presidents, a previous Board member of Business Southbank and a Non-Executive Director of Arcadia College on the Gold Coast.

 Prior to his leadership roles in the vocational sector, Aaron worked as a Solicitor in Victoria where he practiced in Commercial Law, Civil Litigation and Employment Law.
-He was a Senior Adviser to the former Premier of Tasmania, the Hon Jim Bacon AC and Senior Policy Adviser to the Paul Wriedt MHA when she was the Tasmanian Minister for Vocational Education and Training.
+He was a Senior Adviser to the former Premier of Tasmania, the Hon Jim Bacon AC and Senior Policy Adviser to the Paula Wriedt MHA when she was the Tasmanian Minister for Vocational Education and Training.